r8vnhill/neuron-activation/src/activations/README.md

 ## Overview

-`activations` provides a suite of activation functions commonly employed in the context of neural networks.
+The `activations` module provides an array of widely-used activation functions suitable for neural network architectures.
-In addition to the functional implementation, this module offers gradient computation for each activation function, aiding in the understanding and application of backpropagation.
+Besides the functional expressions, this module meticulously computes the gradient for each function, serving as a crucial tool in the comprehension and application of the backpropagation algorithm.
-The `softmax` function is an exception, as it inherently involves multiple inputs and outputs, making its gradient computation distinct.
+The exception to this is the `softmax` function, given its unique nature of handling multiple inputs and outputs which leads to a distinct gradient evaluation.

 ## Table of Contents